 All train employees need mechanical ability.

-Workers in railroad occupations generally need a high school diploma and several months of on-the-job training.
+Workers in railroad occupations generally need a high school diploma or equivalent and several months of on-the-job training.

 Locomotive engineers typically receive 3 or more months of on-the-job training before they can operate a train on their own.
 Typically, this training involves riding with an experienced engineer.
 In addition, railroad companies provide continuing education so that engineers can maintain their skills.

 Most railroad companies have up to 12 months of on-the-job training for conductors and yardmasters.
 Amtrak (the passenger train company) and some of the larger freight railroad companies operate their own training programs.
 Small and regional railroads may send conductors to a central training facility or a community college.
 Yardmasters may be sent to training programs or may be trained by an experienced yardmaster.

 Rail yard engineers and signal and switch operators also receive on-the-job training, generally through a company training program.
 This program may last a few weeks to a few months, depending on the company and the complexity of the job.
 The program may include some time in a classroom and some hands-on experience under the direction of an experienced employee.

 Work Experience in a Related Occupation

 Most locomotive engineers first work as conductors for several years.

 Licenses, Certifications, and Registrations

 Locomotive engineers must be certified by the Federal Railroad Administration (FRA).
 The certification, conducted by the railroad that employs them, involves a written knowledge test, a skills test, and a supervisor determining that the engineer understands all physical aspects of the particular route on which he or she will be operating.

 An experienced engineer who changes routes must be recertified for the new route.
 Even engineers who do not switch routes must be recertified every few years.

 At the end of the certification process, the engineer must pass a vision and hearing test.